Jauviltra/test-lpjmlkit-snapshot/README.md

     sudo apt-get install openmpi-bin libopenmpi-dev
     ```

+4. Install R. There are ways to do this in a terminal.
+The cleanest way for
+    me is to use [`rig`](https://github.com/r-lib/rig), an R version manager,
+    which allows an easy installation of new versions and also switching
+    between them if needed.
+It can be installed with these commands (copied
+    from the previous link):
+    ```
+    `which sudo` curl -L https://rig.r-pkg.org/deb/rig.gpg -o /etc/apt/trusted.gpg.d/rig.gpg `which sudo` sh -c 'echo "deb http://rig.r-pkg.org/deb rig main" > /etc/apt/sources.list.d/rig.list' `which sudo` apt update
+    `which sudo` apt install r-rig
+    ```
+    Now installing the latest R version is as easy as this:
+    ```
+    rig add release
+    ```
+    If you realized this tool is extremely useful, you can learn more from
+    their page (previous link).

-4. The previous steps were preparations for the actual raw `C` language model.
+5. The previous steps were preparations for the actual raw `C` language model.
     The `R` package `lpjmlkit` allows running the model a bit easier from `R`,
     but internally it runs the model you downloaded and installed before.
 For
     running the helper scripts found here, you can first get all the
     dependencies easily by using `renv`.
+First make sure to install some
+    dependencies for `terra` R package:
+    ```bash
+    sudo apt-get install gdal-bin libgdal-dev
+    ```
-When you open your R session in this
+    Now, you can open your R session in this folder with the command
+    ```bash
+    R
+    ```
-    folder, you can just do `renv::restore()` and you should be ready.
+    You can now just do `renv::restore()` and you should be ready.
 If you
     don't know about using `renv` you can check
     [my guide](https://eduaguilera.github.io/WHEP/articles/workflow-intro.html#virtual-environments-with-renv).

-5. The code to run the model using the `lpjmlkit` package and get an idea of how
+6. The code to run the model using the `lpjmlkit` package and get an idea of
-    to configure it further to your needs is found in `lpjmlkit.R`.
-It takes as
+    how to configure it further to your needs is found in `lpjmlkit.R`.
+It
-    default config the one found in the LPJmL model folder in `lpjml_config.cjson`,
+    takes as default config the one found in the LPJmL model folder in
-    which already includes things like our own input files paths (if you cloned my
+    `lpjml_config.cjson`, which already includes things like our own input
-    fork instead of the official one).
-This default config can be overwritten, and
+    files paths (if you cloned my fork instead of the official one).
+This
-    examples can be seen in `lpjmlkit.R`.
+    default config can be overwritten, and examples can be seen in
+    `lpjmlkit.R`.
+From the R session, you can run by doing
+    ```
+    source("lpjmlkit.R")
+    ```
+    If you are on WSL and you want to use Rstudio, you can't easily use the
+    Rstudio Desktop installed on your Windows.
+Instead, you should install
+    another one in WSL itself:
+    ```bash
+    curl -o rstudio.deb https://download1.rstudio.org/electron/jammy/amd64/rstudio-2025.05.0-496-amd64.deb
+    sudo dpkg -i rstudio.deb
+    sudo apt-get -f install
+    ```
+    You can open it from the terminal with the command:
+    ```bash
+    rstudio
+    ```
+    After doing this once, you should probably find a shorcut on your Windows
+    if you search apps.
+The name should be something like
+    `Rstudio (Ubuntu-24.04)`, as opposed to the usual `Rstudio` (if you also
+    had it installed on Windows).
+From here on, you are probably safe to just
+    open that, since Rstudio's terminal will be default also be the WSL
+    terminal there.

-6. The outputs of the model can also be customized.
+7. The outputs of the model can also be customized.
 I haven't done this yet, but
     you will get the default output results in a folder called `simulation` inside
     the `LPJmL` folder.
 We can then read and play with these NetCDF outputs (see
     `read_output.R`).